 8. Lack of vitamins in food,

-9. Acute and chronic intoxication - alcoholism, occupational poisoning with chemicals, etc.
+9. Acute and chronic intoxications - alcoholism, occupational poisoning with chemicals, etc.

-Metabolic changes in the myocardium are caused by impaired repolarization processes in muscle cells.
-Depolarization and repolarization are subtle mechanisms of exchange of potassium and sodium ions inside each cell, the generated energy in which is converted into energy necessary for the contraction and relaxation of the cell.
-When the electrolyte composition in the blood and in the heart muscle is disturbed, a change in the metabolism of muscle cells occurs.
-Sometimes such violations in the conclusion of the ECG are formulated as nonspecific changes in the myocardium.
+Metabolic changes in the myocardium are caused by disruption of repolarization processes in muscle cells.
+Depolarization and repolarization are subtle mechanisms for the exchange of potassium and sodium ions within each cell, the energy generated during which is converted into the energy necessary for contraction and relaxation of the cell.
+When the electrolyte composition in the blood and heart muscle is disturbed, a change in the metabolism of muscle cells occurs.
+Sometimes such violations in the ECG conclusion are formulated as nonspecific changes in the myocardium.

 In addition to conditions that can provoke myocardial dystrophy, this can be caused by coronary arteries and,.
-That is, those conditions in which the heart receives insufficient nutrients and trace elements.
-We can say that impaired repolarization processes and moderate changes in the myocardium mean that this is not so much coronary heart disease as the first bell for the patient that the blood supply to the heart muscle is impaired, and in the near future he is likely to develop myocardial ischemia.
+That is, those conditions in which the heart does not receive enough nutrients and microelements.
+We can say that disruption of repolarization processes and moderate changes in the myocardium mean that this is not so much coronary heart disease as the first bell for the patient that the blood supply to the heart muscle is impaired, and in the near future he is likely to develop myocardial ischemia.

-Insignificant and moderate changes in the myocardium of the left ventricle in childhood are considered absolutely normal due to imperfect metabolism and in the elderly due to the aging processes of all internal organs.
+Minor and moderate changes in the myocardium of the left ventricle in childhood due to imperfect metabolism and in elderly people due to the aging processes of all internal organs are considered absolutely normal.

-Cicatricial changes in the myocardium indicate that an inflammatory process previously occurred in the heart muscle or myocardial infarction with necrosis (death) of heart cells was transferred.
-Cicatricial changes after myocarditis, also called, as a rule, diffuse, and after - focal.
-The differences between these terms are that cardiosclerosis is a diagnosis reflecting the disease, and cicatricial changes in the myocardium are the pathomorphological basis of the disease reflected on the cardiogram.
-Postinfarction cardiosclerosis is more often represented by a focal scar, and can be large or small focal, and located along one or more walls of the left ventricle - the lower (posterior) wall, its anterior or lateral sections.
+Cicatricial changes in the myocardium indicate that an inflammatory process previously occurred in the heart muscle or a myocardial infarction with necrosis (death) of heart cells was suffered.
+Scar changes after myocarditis, also called, as a rule, diffuse, and after - focal.
+The differences between these terms are that cardiosclerosis is a diagnosis that reflects the disease, and cicatricial changes in the myocardium are the pathomorphological basis of the disease, reflected on the cardiogram.
+Post-infarction cardiosclerosis is often represented by a focal scar, and can be large or small focal, and located along one or several walls of the left ventricle - the lower (posterior) wall, its anterior or lateral sections.

 Can there be symptoms with diffuse changes in the myocardium?

-As a rule, in the absence of cardiological pathology, changes in the ECG do not manifest themselves clinically and are only an accidental finding during examination.
-However, the patient should undergo further follow-up examination as directed by the doctor to make sure that he does not have the initial signs of any disease and, if necessary, begin timely treatment.
+As a rule, in the absence of cardiac pathology, changes on the ECG do not manifest themselves clinically and are only an accidental finding during examination.
+However, the patient must undergo further examination as prescribed by the doctor to make sure that he does not have initial signs of any disease and, if necessary, begin timely treatment.

-By themselves, diffuse changes in the myocardium do not have any clinical signs, especially when it comes to minor or moderate changes...
-Nevertheless, pronounced changes the heart muscle in most cases indicates some kind of cardiac or other disease, therefore, symptoms may appear on the part of the underlying disease.
-These include pain in the heart caused by myocardial ischemia; and edema with cardiosclerosis; signs of chronic heart failure after a previous myocardial infarction; trembling of the limbs, weight loss and displacement of the eyeballs anteriorly (exophthalmos) with hyperfunction of the thyroid gland; pallor, dizziness and weakness with anemia, etc.
+By themselves, diffuse changes in the myocardium do not have any clinical signs, especially if we are talking about minor or moderate changes.
+Nevertheless, pronounced changes heart muscle in most cases indicate some kind of cardiac or other disease, therefore, symptoms of the underlying disease may appear.
+These include heart pain caused by myocardial ischemia; and edema in cardiosclerosis; signs of chronic heart failure after a previous myocardial infarction; trembling of the limbs, weight loss and anterior displacement of the eyeballs (exophthalmos) with hyperfunction of the thyroid gland; pallor, dizziness and weakness with anemia, etc.

-In this regard, a patient with diffuse changes in the myocardium should remember that if he has unpleasant symptoms, he should consult a doctor as soon as possible to find out the cause of this condition.
+In this regard, a patient with diffuse changes in the myocardium must remember that if he experiences unpleasant symptoms, he should consult a doctor as soon as possible to determine the cause of this condition.

-In each specific case, only a doctor, during a face-to-face examination of a patient, can decide whether there is a need for further examination.
-So, for example, with minor diffuse changes in the myocardium in adult patients without signs of a serious illness, the doctor may limit himself to recommendations for correcting blood pressure levels, maintaining a healthy lifestyle and taking vitamins.
+In each specific case, only a doctor, when examining the patient in person, can decide whether there is a need for further examination.
+For example, with minor diffuse changes in the myocardium in adult patients without signs of a serious illness, the doctor may limit himself to recommendations for correcting blood pressure levels, maintaining a healthy lifestyle and taking vitamins.

 Treatment

-Therapy of absolutely any disease begins with a lifestyle correction and the foundations of a balanced diet.
-When it comes to dystrophic or metabolic changes in the myocardium of minor and moderate severity, Sleep, proper rest and diet are essential.
+Therapy for absolutely any disease begins with lifestyle correction and the basics of a balanced diet.
+When it comes to dystrophic or metabolic changes in the myocardium of minor and moderate severity, sleep patterns, proper rest and diet become of fundamental importance.

-For a sufficient supply of the heart muscle with energy substrates, it is necessary to receive balanced and healthy food 4-6 times a day.
+To sufficiently supply the heart muscle with energy substrates, it is necessary to receive balanced and healthy food 4-6 times a day.

-Low-fat varieties of meat and poultry are welcomed in the diet, which is most important in case of anemia, sea and red fish, red caviar, fruits and vegetables, especially peaches, apricots, bananas, carrots, potatoes, spinach, nuts.
-Also useful is the daily consumption of dairy products, grains and cereals.
-Confectionery and chocolate, fatty meats and poultry are limited.
+The diet includes lean varieties of meat and poultry, which is most important for anemia, sea and red fish, red caviar, fruits and vegetables, especially peaches, apricots, bananas, carrots, potatoes, spinach, and nuts.
+Daily consumption of dairy products, grains and cereal products is also beneficial.
+Confectionery and chocolate, fatty meat and poultry are limited.
 Salty, fatty, fried, spicy and spicy foods, alcohol, coffee, carbonated drinks are excluded.

 To improve metabolism (metabolism) in cardiac tissues, drugs such as:

-1. Panangin, asparkam, magnerot, magne B6 - contain potassium and magnesium, which are necessary for the correct contractions of the myocardium,
+1. Panangin, asparkam, magnerot, magne B6 - contain potassium and magnesium necessary for proper myocardial contractions,

-2. Actovegin, Mexidol - antioxidants, eliminate the negative effect of lipid peroxidation products (LPO) in myocardial cells,
+2. Actovegin, Mexidol are antioxidants that eliminate the negative effects of lipid peroxidation (LPO) products in myocardial cells,

-3. Vitamins A, C, E, group B are irreplaceable participants in intracellular metabolism.
+3. Vitamins A, C, E, group B are essential participants in intracellular metabolism.

-The myocardium is a heart muscle, some of its structural changes are often provoked by external and internal factors.
-Transformations do not always speak of pathology or any negative violation, but in any case, they need to be focused on.
-After all, the heart is an important organ of the human body, it is akin to a car engine: it converts biochemical reactions into mechanical energy.
-The movements of the heart muscle must follow the rhythm, all sorts of violations of this process and changes in the myocardium are shown by an electrocardiogram (ECG).
+The myocardium is the heart muscle; some of its structural changes are often provoked by external and internal factors.
+Transformations do not always indicate pathology or any negative disorder, but in any case, they need to be focused on.
+After all, the heart is an important organ of the human body; it is akin to a car engine: it converts biochemical reactions into mechanical energy.
+The movements of the heart muscle must maintain rhythm; any disturbances in this process and changes in the myocardium are shown by an electrocardiogram (ECG).

 Signs of a problem

 Cardiac activity depends on many criteria that affect intracellular metabolism in the tissues of the heart muscle.
-The constancy of the internal environment can be periodically disturbed, which is fraught with malfunctions in the work of heart cells.
-Diffuse changes in the myocardium are not considered a disease, it is a syndrome that means the accumulation of changed cells with impaired conduction of electrical impulses in this area, clearly displayed on the ECG.
-It is important to determine the cause of such failures, it can be of a hormonal nature, an infectious origin, or be a consequence of heart diseases of varying severity.
+The constancy of the internal environment can be periodically disrupted, which can lead to disruptions in the functioning of the heart cells.
+Diffuse changes in the myocardium are not considered a disease; it is a syndrome that means an accumulation of changed cells with impaired conduction of electrical impulses in a given area, clearly displayed on the ECG.
+It is important to determine the cause of such failures; it may be hormonal in nature, infectious in origin, or a consequence of heart disease of varying severity.

 The variety of myocardial diseases is very large, but the general signs of problems with the cardiovascular system and symptoms of myocardial changes are as follows:

-• burning and pressing pains behind the sternum;
+• burning and pressing pain behind the sternum;

 • shortness of breath at the slightest physical exertion or even at rest;

-• violations of the heart rhythm and frequency of contractions;
+• disturbances of heart rhythm and contraction frequency;

 • increased fatigue, general weakness, chronic fatigue.